ayan-shaikh-78690/Stone-Paper-Scissors-GUI/README.md

 # 🎮 Stone-Paper-Scissors Game (Tkinter)

 A fun and interactive **Stone-Paper-Scissors** game built using Python's `tkinter` library.
-Play against the computer, track scores in a **Best of 5** format, and enjoy a colorful, user-friendly UI.
+Play against the computer, track scores in a **Best of 5** format, and enjoy a colourful, user-friendly UI.

 ---